samrat-ghosh-13/image-approval-application/README.md

 ![lighthouse_mobile](https://user-images.githubusercontent.com/22419506/134629726-7bf086e5-ee10-4ae7-9ed7-598eef16e078.png)

-The performance in mobile is taking a hit because of unused JS files from the production build, that can be improved by using react lazy and suspense to load components on demand.
+The performance in mobile is taking a hit because of unused JS files from the production build, that can be improved by using caching for the images from unsplash and by requesting the images of the correct sizes.